codeforequity-at/botium-bindings/README.md

 When TestMyBot runs your Chatbot, it won't connect to the real Chatbot API, but it won't notice.
 It runs within a docker container providing a network seperated from the physical network.
 TestMyBot simulates Facebook Messenger Platform API and runs your test cases on it.

 ![Architecture with Docker](docs/architecture_withdocker.png)

-### TestMyBot without Docker containers

-Apart from docker, TestMyBot supports two additional modes ("containermode"-setting):

-**local**
-In this container mode, you have to wire your Chatbot with the TestMyBot library.
-Examples and helper classes for doing it with Botkit exist (see samples directory).

-**fbdirect**
-You can use TestMyBot to run your conversations against an already deployed Facebook Chatobt - see [sample](https://github.com/codeforequity-at/testmybot/tree/master/samples/fbdirect)

 ## Requirements